One Day Inca Trail

 Winayhuayna (Forever Young)

 Winayhuayna packs a punch overlooking the Urubamba River – with upper and lower terraces lined with well-preserved stone houses on a hillside.
-Said to be one of the highlights of the region, this is one of the final ruins that you will see before you reach Machu Picchu.
+Said to be one of the region's highlights, this is one of the final ruins you will see before you reach Machu Picchu.

 Sun Gate